Lindsay Richards

 Profile

-She obtained her PhD in 2015 from the University of Manchester with a thesis on the role of social connectedness in the money-happiness relationship.
-From 2014 to 2018 she was a postdoctoral research fellow at the Centre for Social Investigation at Nuffield College, during which she worked on a collaborative project mapping out social progress in Britain in the post-war period, and on a project tracking attitudes over the course of the Brexit negotiations.
+I completed my PhD in Manchester in 2015 with a thesis on social connectedness and the money-happiness relationship.
+From 2014 to 2018, I was a postdoctoral Research Fellow at the Centre for Social Investigation at Nuffield College, during which I worked on a collaborative project mapping out social progress in Britain in the post-war period, and on a project tracking attitudes over the course of the Brexit negotiations.

-Since joining the Sociology Department in 2018, her research has focused on the consequences of social mobility and social status for attitudes and health, the relationship between economic inequality and social relationships, and the complex relationship between identities and political views.
-She has written blog posts for The Conversation, the British Academy, and LSE Politics, and her academic articles have been published in Epidemiology and Community Health, British Journal of Sociology, Annual Review of Sociology, Social Science and Medicine, Journal of Ethnic and Migration Studies, and Research in Social Stratification and Mobility.
+My research outputs include publications in academic journals that span sociology, politics, and epidemiology, as well as several reports for wider audiences.
+I have written blog posts for The Conversation, the British Academy, and LSE Politics, and my academic articles have been published in Epidemiology and Community Health, British Journal of Sociology, Annual Review of Sociology, Social Science and Medicine, Journal of Ethnic and Migration Studies, and Research in Social Stratification and Mobility.

 Publications